rust-lang/rust/src/doc/rustc-dev-guide/src/debugging-support-in-rustc.md

 > @tromey do you think we should mention this part in the GDB-Rust document rather than this document so there is no duplication etc.?

-#### Developer notes

-* This work is now upstream.
-Bugs can be reported in [GDB Bugzilla].

 ### LLDB

-Fork of LLVM project - [https://github.com/rust-lang/llvm-project]

-LLDB currently only works on macOS because of a dependency issue.
-This issue was easier to solve for macOS as compared to Linux.
-However, Tom has a possible solution which can enable us to ship LLDB everywhere.

 #### Rust expression parser

 This expression parser is written in C++.
 It is a type of [Recursive Descent parser].
-Implements slightly less of the Rust language than GDB.
-LLDB has Rust like value and type output.
+It implements slightly less of the Rust language than GDB.

-#### Parser extensions

-There is some special code in the DWARF reader in LLDB to support the extensions.
-A couple of examples of DWARF reader support needed are as follows -

-1. Enum: Needed for support for enum types.
-The Rustc writes the information about enum into DWARF and LLDB reads the DWARF to understand where is the tag field or is there a tag field or is the tag slot shared with non-zero optimization etc.
-In other words, it has enum support as well.
+LLDB has Rust-like value and type output.

 #### Developer notes

-* None of the LLDB work is upstream.
-This [rust-lang/lldb wiki page] explains a few details.
-* The reason for forking LLDB is that LLDB recently removed all the other language plugins due to lack of maintenance.
 * LLDB has a plugin architecture but that does not work for language support.
-* LLDB is available via Rust build (`rustup`).
 * GDB generally works better on Linux.

-## DWARF and Rustc
+## DWARF and `rustc`

 [DWARF] is the standard way compilers generate debugging information that debuggers read.
 It is _the_ debugging format on macOS and Linux.
-It is a multi-language, extensible format and is mostly good enough for Rust's purposes.
+It is a multi-language and extensible format, and is mostly good enough for Rust's purposes.
 Hence, the current implementation reuses DWARF's concepts.
-This is true even if some of the concepts in DWARF do not align with Rust semantically because generally there can be some kind of mapping between the two.
+This is true even if some of the concepts in DWARF do not align with Rust semantically because, generally, there can be some kind of mapping between the two.

 We have some DWARF extensions that the Rust compiler emits and the debuggers understand that are _not_ in the DWARF standard.